okbreathe/redux-api-resources/README.md

 ```typescript
 <input type="string" {...field("name")} />
 ```
+The following options can also be specified:

-### Selectors
+### Collection Helpers

-As resources are stored both as key/values and an ordered set of ids, working with them isn't as straight forward as an array of objects.
-There are selectors defined for performing commong operations on collections, e.g. `map`, `reduce`, `filter` etc.
+As resources are stored both as key/values and an ordered set of ids, working with them isn't as straight forward as a simple array of objects.
+There are a number of functions defined for performing commong operations on collections, e.g. `map`, `reduce`, `filter` etc.

 ```typescript